BSPLAZA/WhisperKey/docs/PROJECT_STATUS.md

 # WhisperKey Project Status

-> Comprehensive status report as of 2025-07-02 16:45 PST
+> Comprehensive status report as of 2025-07-10 08:07 PST

 ## Executive Summary

-WhisperKey has achieved MVP status in just 2 days (vs 8 days planned).
-The core dictation functionality is complete and polished, with professional UI, error handling, and preferences.
-The app is ready for systematic testing across various applications.
+WhisperKey has evolved from MVP to a polished release candidate in just 3 days.
+The app now features enhanced UX with real-time recording feedback, audio cues, and refined visual design.
+All core functionality is complete and the app is ready for final testing across applications.

 ## What's Complete ✅